headwirecom/peregrine-cms/docs/public/distribution/index.md

 ![OSGi System Configuration for Local FS](distribution.local.file.system.configuration.png)

+`Local FS` distribution relies on versions, and the renditions are based on `VersioningResourceResolver`.
+You can read more about it [here](../versioning/index.md).
+We are basically using this resolver to render stuff from the point of view of `Published` versions only.

+In addition to regular resources, `local FS` stores the sitemap under `[..]/content/<tenant>/pages.sitemap.xml` location, also using the `VersioningResourceResolver` to process `Published` pages only.

 # S3 Bucket

 Peregrine allows the user to setup a distribution of content to an AWS S3 service.
 In a nutshell